ZafeerKhan/graphsMapCombined/README.md

 ﻿# Hydro Data PoC Application
- Uses the cell site power and cost hydro bill data to create tools to easier intrepet the data and see trends.
+ Uses cell site power and cost hydro bill data to create tools to easier interpret the data and see trends.

  ## Prerequisites
   - First install Node.js https://nodejs.org/en/.
 Then run these commands on your terminal